okta/okta-mobile-kotlin/README.md

 ### Biometric Credentials
 The SDK has built-in support for handling Biometric encryption.
 To set the default token encryption as Biometric, `Credential.Security.standard` can be set to `Credential.Security.BiometricStrong` or `Credential.Security.BiometricStrongOrDeviceCredential`.
 Biometric encryption also requires setting `Credential.Security.promptInfo`.

+> Notes:
+> - The SDK does not check which biometrics are enrolled on the user's device.
+Please check this using https://developer.android.com/reference/android/hardware/biometrics/BiometricManager#canAuthenticate(int) before setting the appropriate security level
+> - The SDK does not handle potential errors due to invalidated user Biometrics.
+In such cases, the app using the SDK is responsible for fetching a new `Token` and creating a new `Credential`.

 #### Setting Biometric security for new Credentials

 ```kotlin